DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 gantt.config.auto_scheduling_strict = true;
 ~~~

-{{note Note that starting from v6.1 the config works only when the api/gantt_auto_scheduling_compatibility_config.md option is enabled.}}
+{{note Note that starting from v6.1 the config works only when the api/gantt_auto_scheduling_compatibility_config.md option is enabled.
+You need to follow this rule until v7.1.3.}}

 ###Initial auto-scheduling